superjer/tinyc.games/blocko-game/tools/README.md

 (the server owns the slimes; clients send punches and receive bonks), and the sun's position every few seconds.
 Also available at launch as `--serve [port]` and `--connect <host[:port]>` (default port 26262).
+Works on Windows too (winsock) — only this debug socket is Unix-only.

 | Command | What it does |
 |---|---|